-7 Bathroom Areas to Improve Safety & Reduce Falls for Older Adults
+7 Bathroom Areas to Improve Safety & Prevent Falls for Older Adults

 It is never too soon to improve the bathroom safety for seniors or an aging loved one.
 Even if you are not aware that they have had an issue with balance or have had a fall, taking early steps can prevent this dangerous, and all too common, hazard from happening to your elderly family member or friend.

 The importance of safe bathrooms for the elderly: Every year, millions of elderly adults suffer a fall.
 More than one out of four people fall each year, but according to the CDC less than half will inform their doctor of the fall, even though they are now at greater risk of falling again.
 Undergo a bathroom checklist to determine how safe your bathroom is.

 How can you prevent falls?